georkost4/TodayILearned/Side-Tasks/diary.md

 Woke up and studied a bit.
 After that I went to work cause I was needed.
 Went home ate launch and took a short nap until coffee time.
 Returned home to study but I ended up applying for jobs.
 Went outside for some cards and some drinks at the local club.

+21/8/2018

+Woke up like a zombie with 3 hours of sleep to go to work.
+After that I took a nap and went out for coffee.
+Coffee ended and went back home.
+Studied a little and commited some changes to my github project.
+Went outside to play card games before going to drink at the local club.
+Memorable saturday with the most crowd of all saturdays with exception of 15th August.
+Stayed until morning and went to get something to eat and drink before going to sleep.

+22/8/2018

+Woke up late with minor hangover , went outside to drink coffee and after that to play some card games with my friends.
+Ended up returning home at 10pm .
+Took a cold shower ate some dinner and the I sat on my PC to study and watch something until I sleep.